TenkouNoKitsune/day-trip-planner/README.md

 * list of locations to stay at (homes/centers); format explained in route.py
 * an API/heuristic that gets you the duration of a route from point A to point B (in minutes)

+If main.py doesn't work, try using pyodide and pyodide_worker.js or look for differences there. main.py is practically included in pyodide_worker.js as executed string.

 ## Algorithm

 There are two algorithms: The slow algorithm just uses TSP and is very slow.
 The fast algorithm is a heuristic and is explained in the following.